The Challengers (game show): Invitational Tournament

-The Challengers invited nine more champions back for a second tournament of champions, which was held the week of March 18, 1991.
-The Challengers Invitational Tournament was conducted the same way that the Tournament of Champions was, with a two-day cumulative score final determining the champion and a cash bonus of $10,000 awarded to the winner on top of what they had earned in the two-day final.
-Lorin Burte won the Tournament by recording a total of $34,600 in the final, and with the $10,000 bonus added to that and the $46,075 won during his reign as champion, he finished with $90,675.
+The Challengers invited nine more champions back for a tournament, which was held the week of March 18, 1991 and followed the same structure as the two previous ones.
+A $10,000 bonus was awarded to the winner as in the Teachers Tournament.

 Questions

 Many questions were related to current events, an aspect that the producers saw as a selling point.
 Episodes were taped shortly before their airdate, which was prominently displayed in the opening and on a screen behind Clark; generally, a week of episodes were taped on the Friday of the previous week, which allowed such categories as "This Week On TV" and "Today At The Movies" to be used frequently.

 Most of the current event questions and answers were taken from, or verified by, Newsweek; this was announced on-air at the midpoint of each episode.

 The series was also unique in its payout structure: contestants received their winnings on a Citibank Mastercard or Visa credit card, although Dick referenced in some episodes that contestants had the option of converting the balance to cash.